 Reducing financial risks for ticketed events in WA.

-Getting the Show Back on the Road+ (GTSBOTR+) aims to reduce the financial risks associated with running ticketed events in Western Australia (WA) during a COVID-19 impacted period.
-The program focus is on reducing the risk of gross ticket sales lost due to COVID-19 lockdowns or significant disruption to a partial lockdown, and to encourage the safe continuation of public ticketed events.
+The Getting the Show Back on the Road+ (GTSBOTR+) program aims to reduce the financial risks associated with running ticketed events in Western Australia (WA) during a COVID-19 impacted period and to encourage the safe continuation of public

 Ticketed and planned events taking place in metropolitan or regional WA including: